codepo8/slide-show/README.md

 This is a scratch-your-own-itch project as I wanted a way to see images and videos full screen in my browser that loop.

 Preview and Quicklook on MacOS are awesome but their treatment of GIFs and the inability for Quicklook to loop videos annoyed me, so I wrote this.
+You can see it in action [in this YouTube Video](https://www.youtube.com/watch?v=VjsKGolzTFo)

 ![Slide show showing a picture of a dog with a lot of tennis balls](https://christianheilmann.com/wp-content/uploads/2021/02/slideshow..jpg)